-- 1. If the weather is unworkable, as a result of which the agency worker cannot perform his work, the agency worker retains the right to wages in the event of an agency work employment contract with an obligation to continue to pay wages. - 2.
-If the client where the agency worker works can invoke the 'Unworkable Weather Regulation' established by the government, the employment agency can choose to apply this scheme to the agency worker as well, subject to the following conditions: - a.
+- 1. agency worker retains the right to wages in the event of an agency work employment contract with an obligation to continue to pay wages. - 2.
+If the client where the agency worker works can invoke the 'Unworkable Weather Regulation' established by the government, the employment agency can choose to apply this scheme to the agency worker as well, subject to the following conditions: - 1.
 Invoking the Unworkable Weather Regulation is only possible for agency workers with an agency work employment contract without agency clause for a definite and indefinite period of time with a fixed number of working hours and who are subject to an obligation to continue to pay wages.
-With regard to the agency worker, after the waiting days that apply to him (within the meaning of the Unworkable Weather Regulation), the obligation to continue to pay wages will lapse if he is no longer able to perform his work due to unworkable weather and the employment agency lawfully invokes the Unworkable Weather Regulation. - b.
-The definition of unworkable weather and all other conditions regarding unworkable weather that apply at the client are, insofar as applicable, equally applied by the employment agency to the agency worker. - c.
-For the rest, the employment agency must also comply with the conditions included in the Unworkable Weather Regulation. - d.
-If the agency worker continues to be paid during the period of unworkable weather during which he cannot perform his work, on the basis of the statutory obligation to continue to pay wages, the applicable waiting days (within the meaning of the Unworkable Weather Regulation) or on the basis of hours for which the employer receives unemployment benefits for unworkable weather, these hours count as hours worked. - e.
-On every day on which it is not possible to work as a result of unworkable weather, the employment agency will notify the agency worker (i) of the number of working hours (ii), at which work location, (iii) for which period of the day the work cannot be performed, (iv) as well as the reason for not being able to perform the work and (v) that the unworkable weather has been reported to the Employee Insurance Agency (UWV). - f.
+With regard to the agency worker, after the waiting days that apply to him (within the meaning of the Unworkable Weather Regulation), the obligation to continue to pay wages will lapse if he is no longer able to perform his work due to unworkable weather and the employment agency lawfully invokes the Unworkable Weather Regulation. - 2.
+The definition of unworkable weather and all other conditions regarding unworkable weather that apply at the client are, insofar as applicable, equally applied by the employment agency to the agency worker. - 3.
+For the rest, the employment agency must also comply with the conditions included in the Unworkable Weather Regulation. - 4.
+If the agency worker continues to be paid during the period of unworkable weather during which he cannot perform his work, on the basis of the statutory obligation to continue to pay wages, the applicable waiting days (within the meaning of the Unworkable Weather Regulation) or on the basis of hours for which the employer receives unemployment benefits for unworkable weather, these hours count as hours worked. - 5.
+On every day on which it is not possible to work as a result of unworkable weather, the employment agency will notify the agency worker (i) of the number of working hours (ii), at which work location, (iii) for which period of the day the work cannot be performed, (iv) as well as the reason for not being able to perform the work and (v) that the unworkable weather has been reported to the Employee Insurance Agency (UWV). - 6.
 If the employer receives unemployment benefits for the agency worker from the Employee Insurance Agency (UWV), this benefit is supplemented by the employer to 100% of the time-based wage.
-In this article, time-based wage is taken to mean the effective wage, in any case supplemented by allowances (as referred to in Article 16, paragraph 1 under c), monetary ADV compensation (as referred to in Article 16, paragraph 1 under b), waiting day compensation, and other payments that the agency worker would have earned by virtue of the negotiated wage or user company remuneration, if the weather had been workable.
+In this article, time-based wage is taken to mean the effective wage, in any case supplemented by allowances (as referred to in Article 16, paragraph 1 under c.), monetary ADV compensation (as referred to in Article 16, paragraph 1 under b.) and other payments that the agency worker would have earned by virtue of the negotiated wage or user company remuneration, if the weather had been workable.
 The allowances and payments referred to here do not include expense allowances.